Whole blue crab and plenty of meaty shrimp are the stars of this festive Cajun stew from Lafayette, Louisiana.

-- 1 green bell pepper, cored, seeded, and diced
+- 1 medium green bell pepper, cored, seeded, and chopped

 - 2 bay leaves